Stderr and Stdout: Understanding Logs and Output

 behave differently when buffering data.
 By default, stdout

-is line-buffered; when connected to a terminal, it caches data until it receives a newline character or the buffer is full; in non-interactive mode, stdout
+is line-buffered when connected to a terminal, caching data until a newline character is received or the buffer is full; in non-interactive mode, stdout

-is always line-buffered (before Python 3.9 version, in non-interactive mode it was block-buffered).
+, however, is always line-buffered (before Python 3.9, it was block-buffered in non-interactive mode).
 The following content is from the official documentation sys — System-specific parameters and functions — Python 3.12.2 documentation

 When interactive, the